Everest Base Camp Trek with Helicopter Return - 10 Days

 • Proper and detailed instructions are provided to the trekkers before commencing the journey.

-• We also offer welcome and farewell dinner to the trekkers on the first and the last day.
+• We also offer welcome and farewell dinners to the trekkers on the first and last day.

 • With the Global Adventure Trekking team, all the trekkers can expect to go on one of the most exciting and adventurous expeditions to the base camp of the tallest peak in the world.